-To address minority representation in ophthalmology and to develop a more diverse pool of applicants for ophthalmology residency programs, Kellogg Eye Center has initiated a Mentorship-led DEI Pipeline Program in Ophthalmology and Visual Sciences to attract under-represented minorities to a career in ophthalmology.
+To address minority representation in ophthalmology and to develop a more diverse pool of applicants for ophthalmology residency programs, the Kellogg Eye Center has initiated a Michigan Ophthalmology Pipeline program within Ophthalmology and Visual Sciences to attract under-represented minorities to a career in ophthalmology.

-- Recruitment: The program contacts the Black Medical Association and the Latin American and Native American Medical Association to present the program to first year medical students in these organizations.
+- Recruitment: The program contacts the Black Medical Association, the Latin American and Native American Medical Association, and the Ophthalmology Student Interest Group to present the program to first year medical students in these organizations.
 An introductory dinner is held to outline the program to interested students.

-- Mentorship: In the inaugural year, nine first year University of Michigan medical students receive one-on-one mentorship from Kellogg Eye Center’s seven first year ophthalmology residents.
+- Mentorship: As of the 2019-2020 academic year, twenty three University of Michigan medical students are participating in the program and receiving one-on-one mentorship from Kellogg Eye Center’s ophthalmology residents.